Lawyer for Bicycle Accident St. Robert, MO | Personal Injury Attorneys Greater | Auto Accident Law Firm | HK Law

 There are numerous factors that dictate what, and how much, compensation you will receive for your bicycle accident injuries:

-• How much time you miss from work — Any personal injury settlement will also include the paychecks you were not able to earn, even if you had PTO.
+• How much time you miss from work — You will also be reimbursed for the money you were not able to earn.
 If you couldn't earn a living because you were on bed rest for six weeks, that lost money will be part of your recovery.

-• If your injuries prevent you from working the same job — If you were a warehouse worker who sustained a back injury in a bicycle accident in St. Robert, MO and a doctor orders you not to lift more than a certain amount, your ability to earn a living has been significantly compromised.
+• If your injuries prevent you from working the same job — If you were a construction worker who sustained a permanent injury in a bicycle accident in St. Robert, MO and now are not able to safely lift over 25 pounds, you need to know your future is secure after you've reached maximum medical improvement.
 Your compensation will need to substantial enough to make sure your future is not put in jeopardy.

-• The amount of insurance coverage available — The defendant's insurance policy may have an impact on your settlement amount.
-Illinois and Missouri both require $25,000 per person for bodily injury in car accident policies, while trucking companies often have coverage into the millions.
-A knowledgeable lawyer for bicycle accidents will assist you with an underinsured motorist claim with your own insurance company if your damages exceed the policy limits.
+• The amount of insurance coverage available — The negligent party's insurance policy may have an impact on your settlement amount.
+A standard car insurance policy may have a $50,000 limit on bodily injury, while trucking companies may have up to $5 million in coverage.
+A skilled lawyer for bicycle accidents will make sure you get all the money possible by filing an underinsured motorist claim with your own insurance company if the negligent party's insurance doesn't cover all of your damages.

-• Whether you are partially at fault for your bicycle accident — Both Missouri and Illinois are comparative negligence states, meaning that you can still receive compensation if you were partially to blame, but the amount will be lowered based on how much blame you share.
-So if it is determined that your medical bills, lost wages and pain and suffering come to $100,000 but you are responsible for 30 percent of the accident, your compensation would be reduced by $30,000.
+• Whether you are partially at fault for your bicycle accident — Both Missouri and Illinois practice the legal doctrine of comparative fault, meaning that you can still receive compensation if you bear some responsibility for the accident, but the amount will be lowered based on how much blame you share.
+So if it is determined that your economic and noneconomic damages come to $100,000 but you were 30 percent at fault, you would receive $70,000.
 Missouri is considered a "pure" comparative fault state, meaning you can file a claim even if you are responsible for the vast majority of the accident.
 Illinois is called a a "modified" comparative fault state, meaning you would be unable to make a claim if more than half the accident is your fault.

 At Halvorsen Klote, our St. Robert, MO bicycle accident lawyers will know exactly how much you are owed.
-We know that influential corporations and insurance companies often try their best to devalue your claim.
-Our practice is founded on the idea that everyone has has a right to the same high standard of legal advocacy as wealthy organizations.
+We know that greedy corporations and insurance companies often try their best to devalue your claim.
+We do what we do every day because we believe that everyone has has a right to the same knowledgeable and aggressive legal representation as wealthy organizations.

 Click on the links below to see some of the other cases we take on in St. Robert, MO: